mmichlin66/mimcss-site/guide/style-property-types.md

         cls4 = this.$class({ margin: this.defaultMargin })

-        // tuple with four elements mixing numbers, strings and custom variables defaultTopMargin = this.$var( "CssLength", 8)
+        // tuple with four elements mixing numbers, strings and custom variables defaultTopMargin = this.$var( "<length>", 8)
         cls5 = this.$class({ margin: [this.defaultTopMargin, "auto", 0.5, 4] })
     }
     ```

 - Properties like `animation`, `background`, `box-shadow`, `font`, `text-decoration`, `text-shadow`, `transition`.
 These are shorthand properties, with multiple elements of different types.
 For the majority of these properties, the `string` type is allowed.
 Mimcss also defines object types where the object's fields correspond to the different parts of the CSS property value.
 For example, the `animation` property has the object type as part of its type definition that defines fields `name`, `duration`, `func`, `delay`, `count`, `direction`, `mode` and `state`.
 All these fields are declared as optional; therefore, developers can only specify those that they need to.

     In CSS, in most cases, the order of the elements in the shorthand properties is not important; however, sometimes it is and that can create confusion and errors.
 For example, in the string for the `animation` property, the first time value is always the duration and the second is the delay.
 In Mimcss, with the object notation, there is no confusion because the field names unambiguously convey the meaning of the parameters.

-Object notation for the shorthand properties in some sence is similar to using longhand properties; however, it is different in two aspects:
+    Object notation for the shorthand properties is in some sense similar to using longhand properties; however, it is different in two aspects:

     1. It results in a shorthand property being used in the CSS rule, which resets the unspecified longhand properties.
     1. It is less verbose and thus more convenient.

     Note that for every field in the object notation, developers can use not just constants, but any allowed method that results in the proper type including custom variables and references to other Mimcss objects.
-For example, for the `animation` property, the name of the animation is usually given as a reference to the previously defined @keyframes rule:
+For example, for the `animation` property, the name of the animation is usually given as a reference to the previously defined `@keyframes` rule:

     ```tsx
     class MyStyles extends css.StyleDefinition